8 tips for house moving

-I am finally done with my house moving last month on three truckload's worth.
-I have grossly underestimated the volume of items I had in my old place.
-This was partly due to the moving over of most of my electrical appliances and furniture.
-I shall list some house-moving tips from my current experience in this post.
+I am finally done with my house moving last month.
+I underestimated the volume of items I had in my old place and had to coordinate 2 days of move.
+Here are some house-moving tips from my experience.

 1) Defrost your refrigerator